crowbar/crowbar-core/crowbar_framework/doc/default/cisco_ucs/index.md

 ### `suse-cloud-storage` service profile template

-This service profile template is to be used for preparing systems as SUSE Cloud storage nodes.
+This service profile template is to be used for preparing systems as SUSE OpenStack Cloud storage nodes.

 ### UCS administrator account